Romance Trope List

 Wounded main character

-Wallflower-A character, usually a woman, who is shy and doesn’t interact much with potential love interests at social gatherings.
-Most common in historical romance.
+Wallflower—A character, usually a woman, who is shy and doesn’t interact much with potential love interests or, in the most wallfloweriest of circumstances, even friends, at social gatherings.
+Most commonly found in historical romance.

 Setting tropes